acuifex/CheatersCheetahCheat/README.md

 * Probably some lads on unknowncheats for something
 * [ByNameModding](https://github.com/ByNameModding/BNM-Android) is an interesting reference
 * Il2CppInspectorPro for headers (not a submodule because holy shit 1.4 GiB of unit tests)

+## Launching a second game instance as a spacewar appid
+1. `firejail --name=steam --private=/mnt/hdd/steamfirejail --private-dev --private-tmp --net=enp4s0 steam` (replace `enp4s0` with your own network interface and `/mnt/hdd/steamfirejail` with your desired home sandbox folder)
+2. Install and launch the game from an account that owns it
+3. Switch to another account (doesn't need to own the game)
+4. `cp ./launchgame /mnt/hdd/steamfirejail`
+5. `echo -n 480 > "/mnt/hdd/steamfirejail/.local/share/Steam/steamapps/common/Cheaters Cheetah/steam_appid.txt"`
+6. Install CCC into the sandboxed game instance otherwise it'll exit on start with appid mismatch error.
+7. `firejail --join=steam bash ./launchgame -c`

+Launching primary game instance as a spacewar appid can be done by putting `480` into `steam_appid.txt` in the game folder, and `./launchgame -c`

+This can be useful for checking your exploits and cheats from host's POV